shinington/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I have been a research staff member at NEC Labs America since spring 2021.
+My new webpage is [here](https://liangtong.info/).

-I am a Ph.D. candidate in the Computer Science & Engineering Department at Washington University in St. Louis, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
+I was a Ph.D. candidate in the Computer Science & Engineering Department at Washington University in St. Louis between 2018 and 2021, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
 My research interests are machine learning (ML) and computer security.
 Specifically, I am interested in both ML for security applications and security of ML models themselves.